AICoder12/KSPNet/README.md

 ## Introduction

-This repository provides the related code and experimental details for our research on Knowledge-Sharing Prompt Network for Continual Defect Segmentation.
+This repository provides the related code and experimental details for our research on KSPNet.

 ![KSPNet](figs/kspnet.png)